maoosi/prisma-appsync/docs/guides/installation.md

 - 👉 [Sample Lambda function](#👉-bonus-sample-lambda-function)

 ::: danger
-risma-AppSync is NOT ready for Production and is only recommended to use for prototyping until a stable version is released.
+Prisma-AppSync is NOT ready for Production and is only recommended to use for prototyping until a stable version is released.
 Breaking changes might be introduced at anytime during the beta.
 Feedback, suggestions and PRs welcomed.
 :::

 > **Before starting, it is assumed that you have:**